 Typically IPM solutions fall into one of four categories:

 Biological Pest Control

-- Augmentation - A large population of natural enemies of the pest are administered to achieve quick pest control.
+Augmentation: Utilizing a large population of natural enemies of the pest, they are administered to the location to achieve quick, effective pest control.

 Cultural Pest Control